 Solo travel can seem like such a scary concept.
-To travel alone to a foreign land and be completely out of your comfort zone can feel intimidating, but will also one of the best things you’ll ever do for yourself.
-I’ve been on several solo trips over the past 12 years and each experience taught me something new about the world and myself.
+To travel alone to a foreign land and be completely out of your comfort zone can feel intimidating, but it will also be one of the best things you’ll ever do for yourself.
+I’ve been on several solo trips over the past 12 years, and each experience taught me something new about the world and myself.

 I can’t recommend solo travel enough!